Potential Separation of Interconnect Wires (2005)

 - Physicians should continue routine follow-up in accordance with standard practice for those patients who are not pacemaker dependent.

-Four hundred forty-seven(447) of the Sigma devices (1.%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
-The remaining 364 Sigma devices (0.90%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
+Four hundred eighty-four(484) of the Sigma devices (1.1%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
+The remaining 366 Sigma devices (0.90%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
 Lacking definite information indicating proper operation until explant, these remaining devices are conservatively categorized as having experienced interconnect wire separation while implanted.

 Our original modeling predicted a failure rate from 0.17% to 0.30% over the remaining lifetime of these pacemakers.
 However, as of May 2009 updated modeling now predicts a failure rate of 3.9% over the remaining device life of those devices still in service at that time.